Diabetes (type 1)

 - Gender – It has been evidently observed that girls are less susceptible to autoimmune diseases than boys.
 However, the cases of juvenile diabetes are found to be equally affecting irrespective of gender discrimination.

-- Genetic – The expressions of some of genes are known to be responsible for the susceptibility to diabetes type 1.
+- Genetic – The expressions of some of the genes are known to be responsible for the susceptibility to diabetes type 1.
 Of the multiple genes implicated, the HLA class II complex on chromosome 6 are considered to be the prime cause.

 - Geography – The incidence tends to increase for people who are living away from the equator.
 For instance, those who are living in Finland are known to be having higher rates as compared to people living in Venezuela.